340:100-3-27. Quality assurance

 (3) DDS case managers review and ensure Plan implementation.
 The case manager completes a quarterly review for service recipients receiving services through HCBS Waivers, documenting the review in Client Contact Manager.

 (4) When the DDS case manager believes the service recipient is at risk of harm, the case manager takes immediate steps to protect the service recipient and notifies the DDS case management supervisor and other appropriate authorities.

-(4) When the DDS case manager determines a provider is not effectively addressing a service recipient's needs or meeting contractual responsibilities or policies are not met by the provider, steps in (A) through (C) of this paragraph are followed.
+(5) When the DDS case manager determines a provider is not effectively addressing a service recipient's needs or meeting contractual responsibilities or policies, steps in (A) through (C) of this paragraph are followed.

 (A) The case manager consults with the relevant provider to secure a commitment for necessary service changes within an agreed time frame.

 (B) When necessary changes are not accomplished within the specified time frame, the case management supervisor intervenes to secure commitments from the provider.

-(C) When the service deficiency is not resolved as a result of the intervention of the case management supervisor, a referral for administrative inquiry is initiated per OAC 340:100-3-27.1.
+(C) When the service deficiency is not resolved as a result of the case management supervisor's intervention, an administrative inquiry referral is initiated, per OAC 340:100-3-27.1.

-(5) If, during a contract survey, administrative inquiry, specialized foster care (SFC) monitoring, or area survey, QA staff discovers a situation that requires correction by DDS staff, a system administrative inquiry is initiated.
+(6) If, during a contract survey, administrative inquiry, SFC monitoring, or area survey, DDS QA staff discovers a situation that requires correction by DDS staff, a system administrative inquiry is initiated.

-(A) QA staff emails notification to DDS staff to correct the situation, establishing a reasonable time frame for correction.
+(A) DDS QA staff emails notification to DDS staff to correct the situation, establishing a reasonable time frame for correction.

-(B) When the identified staff is unable to correct the situation within the established time frame, QA staff emails notification to the DDS staff supervisor, establishing a reasonable time frame for correction.
+(B) When the identified staff is unable to correct the situation within the established time frame, DDS QA staff emails notification to the DDS staff supervisor, establishing a reasonable time frame for correction.

-(C) When the staff supervisor is unable to correct the situation within the established time frame, QA staff notifies his or her supervisor, who notifies the DDS area manager, establishing a reasonable time frame for correction.
+(C) When the staff supervisor is unable to correct the situation within the established time frame, DDS QA staff notifies his or her supervisor, who notifies the DDS area manager, establishing a reasonable time frame for correction.